What Should I Do this Summer?

 2) What will help me look attractive to colleges?

 I urge all my students to think about pursuits first from a personal development perspective and second from a college admissions perspective.
-Moreover, the first question will by its nature take care of the answer to the second question.
+In fact, the first question will by its nature take care of the second.
 The activities that enrich you will add to your college portfolio because they will present a picture of you that is a story the admissions committee can understand.
-So, ask yourself, what is my story, and how do I want to write it?
-Knowing the answer to that will help you decide how to spend your time this summer.

 What if I need to work or take care of family members this summer?

-Sometimes teens have more than their own welfare to consider: many kids need to earn money for the future or even to support their family in the present.
+First, let’s be real about money and opportunity cost.
+Sometimes teens have more than their own welfare to consider: many high school students need to earn money for the future or even to support their family in the present.
 Families also may rely on teens to help care for grandparents or younger siblings and cousins.
-All of these are important roles, and they are a huge positive on the college application.
-The Common App activities list includes line items for paid work and family responsibilities, and my experience is that colleges look favorably on students who step up to help financially and otherwise.
-See Which High School Activities Really Matter for College Admissions for more on filling out the activities list.
+All of these are important considerations, and they are a huge positive on the college application.
+Do not worry that spending your time caring for or supporting others will detract from your application.

 CTK College Coach Pro Tip: Students can make connections with faculty at these specialized programs, though do your research, as some schools hire adjunct faculty for the summer who will have no real connection to the college admissions process.